About - Martial Arts Australia / Martial Arts Alliance

 Martial Arts Australia and the International Martial Arts Alliance are committed to ‘Bringing Martial Artists Together’ and helping them expand their knowledge, acquire higher professional qualifications and therefore assisting in the growth of martial arts schools.
 Instructors are encouraged to share their expertise and participate in processes to help maintain the industry in a self- regulatory fashion rather than let it fall into government regulation.
 We provide support and offer a method of facilitation to create a united industry voice that can negotiate with government and corporations.
 We have accumulated multiple services we feel are appropriate to help instructors operate their schools safely, securely and profitably.
 By working to maintain a positive image for martial arts to the public, the corporate sector and government we will all contribute to helping grow the industry.
 Irrespective of your rank, title or years of experience, if you are an instructor with an open mind, have integrity, honesty and adhere to true martial values, we invite you to make application to Martial Arts Australia.
 Experience the difference that industry support can have on your martial arts school / business and your personal development.

 In 1975 his family immigrating to Australia where he immediately found a local martial arts schools and commenced training in Kyokushinkai Karate, Ken Shin Kan and Kickboxing until 1979.
 He then started training in Shotokan / Shotokai (Harada sensei’s style ) until 1982 when he change to mainstream Japanese Shotokai Karate directly under Sensei Yasuo Ikeda and other notable masters.
 After his master passed away Graham expanded his training into Aikido, Ju Jutsu, Shintaido, Tai Chi and Shaolin Kung Fu.
 He has many notable achievements and milestones on his martial arts journey and feels very fortunate and lucky to acquire so many experiences and rewards.
+In 2005 Graham found what he feels was the ultimate Master / Mentor Sensei Stan Schmidt and commenced private lessons with him.
+This relationship gave Graham a new appreciation for JKA karate and training wholisitcally with multiple elements (College of the Open Hand).
 In 2014 Graham was awarded 7th Dan Karate by Sensei Stan Schmidt (and an international panel), inducted into the Australian Martial Arts Hall of Fame (AMAHOF), the World Karate Union Hall of Fame USA and the Alan Goldberg’s USA Hall of Honors for his contributions to the industry in both a local and international capacity.